-Henrietta Emma Ratcliffe Rae’s (1859-1928) interest in art began at a early age.
-After two years of drudgery at the Queen Square School, at age 15 she began studying art in the Antique Galleries of the British Museum.
-Concurrent with her studies at the museum, and along with Solomon J. Solomon, she was accepted Heatherley’s School of Art.
+Henrietta Emma Ratcliffe Rae’s (1859-1928) interest in art began at an early age.
+After two years of drudgery at the Queen Square School, she began studying art in the Antique Galleries of the British Museum.
+She was only 15 at the time.
+Concurrent with her studies at the museum, and along with Solomon J. Solomon, she was accepted into Heatherley’s School of Art.
 Miss Rae was the first woman admitted to that institution.
 During her evening classes at Heatherley’s she met her future husband, another art student, named Ernest Normand.
 They married in 1884.

 The finished painting (commissioned by the Ulster Yacht Club in 1901).